Continuous Combinatorics of Abelian Group Actions: Three general problems

 Recall that in Definition~\ref{def:tiling} we gave the definition of a clopen (or Borel) tiling of $\fzn$ by a set of tiles $\{T_1,\dots,T_k\}$, where each $T_i$ is a finite subset of $\Z^n$.
 We assume here that $k$ is finite, and so the sequence of tiles can again be coded by a integer $m$.
 Partly restating Question~\ref{ques:tiling} we have the following tiling problem.

 \begin{prob}[Tiling problem] For which sets of tiles $\{T_1,\dots,T_k\}$ does there exist a clopen (or Borel) tiling of $\fzn$?
-What is the complexity of the set of integers $m$ which code tiles for which there is a clopen (or Borel) tiling of $\fzn$?
+What is the complexity of the set of integers $m$ which code finite sets of tiles for which there is a clopen (or Borel) tiling of $\fzn$?
 In particular, is this set computable? \end{prob}

 In each of these three problems, when discussing the complexity of the set of integers $m$ we of course must use a ``lightface'' notion of complexity as we are dealing with a set of integers.
 In each of the three cases, it is not immediately clear from the definitions that the complexity of the relevant set of integers is even $\Delta^1_1$ (hyperarithmetical).
-For example, the set of integers $m=\langle b,p_1,\dots,p_k\rangle$ coding subsfifts $Y_m$ for which there is a continuous equivariant map from $\fzn$ to $Y_m$ seems to involve quantifying over reals coding continuous functions from $\fzn$ to $b^{\Z^n}$.
+For example, the set of integers $m=\langle \bsft,p_1,\dots,p_k\rangle$ coding subshifts $Y_m$ for which there is a continuous equivariant map from $\fzn$ to $Y_m$ seems to involve quantifying over reals coding continuous functions from $\fzn$ to $\bsft^{\Z^n}$.
 Superficially at least, this seems to compute the set as a $\Sigma^1_2$ set of integers.

-Our first observation is that Theorem~\ref{thm:tilethm} shows that in all of the three problems, the relevant set of integers is actually $\Sigma^0_1$ (or computably enumerable).
+Our first observation is that Theorem~\ref{thm:tilethm} shows that in all of the three problems, the relevant set of integers is actually $\Sigma^0_1$ (or computably enumerable, or semi-computable).

 \begin{thmn} For each of the subshift, graph homomorphism, and tiling problems for $F(2^{\Z^n})$, the set of integers $m$ for which the continuous version of the problem has a positive answer is $\Sigma^0_1$. \end{thmn}